 This was the start of my scarf.
 If you notice, the width of the scarf gets smaller as my knitting progressed.
 Though I must tell you, there are some phantom knitters around University of Notre Dame that you really have to look out for, but I will explain about that later.
 I advise any beginner knitters out there to pull on the loose yarn after every stitch in order to keep everything tight.
-You will definitely get better as you get more practice.
+You will definitely get better as

 I don't know if you can see it, but the middle portion of the scarf in this picture is EXPERTLY knitted.
 The stitches are pulled tight and the width of the scarf is even.
 Like I said, it's those phantom knitters!
 So heres the story: I kept my knitting in Teresa's and Elizabeth's room and during the school year, I really didn't work on it that much.
 Apparently, Elizabeth, who is absolutely amazing, wanted to work with bigger needles than the ones she was using and just decided to knit a bit on my scarf.
 Whenever I started again, I could NOT figure out why that part was so good.
 I just thought that I must have been on fire during that particular knitting session.
 It wasn't until I was closer to finishing that Teresa let me in on the secret!
 I was sooooo angry, but since I learned on her birthday, I decided to forgive her.
 It was one of my better moments.